Please read carefully the Frequently Asked Questions section, and check the deadlines before applying.

 HOW TO ENROLL AT TSE ?

 Make sure to submit your application via eCandidatures before the end of the application campaign.
-There is no application fees.
+There are no application fees.

 Once you confirmed your acceptance at TSE via the eCandidatures portal, you will receive an automatic email informing you that you must now register at the university.